FHantke/brave-browser-wiki/Private-CDN.md

 Note that these headers are also filtered out on the CDN side, but the CDN configuration cannot be examined by end users and so doing it on the client is best.

+# Development and staging URLs

+The production endpoint is `pcdn.brave.com`, but there are also the following endpoints for staging/testing:

+- Staging: `pcdn.bravesoftware.com`
+- Dev: `pcdn.brave.software`